 - Theft or break-ins

 However, you will need to make sure that your insurance policy is up-to-date so that any damage to your kitchen will be covered.
-Insuring your kitchen is a great way to alleviate the stress caused by thinking about weather damages.
+Insuring your kitchen is a great way to alleviate the stress caused by thinking about weather damage.

 Keep in mind that insurance policies do not always cover standard damages incurred through wear and tear.
 To keep your kitchen looking good and remaining functional, you will need to take the necessary preventative steps to keep it well-cared for—and installing an outdoor covering is a great place to start.